Beamlink/CellularNetworkTester/README.md

 2. Load the Raspberry Pi OS Lite onto the MicroSD Card using the imager, keep the following setting modifications in mind:
    - Enable SSH
    - Set Username and Password
-   - Configure wirless LAN (to establish WiFi connectivity)
+   - Configure wireless LAN (to establish WiFi connectivity)
-3. Insert the MicroSD in the SD slot on the Pi
+3. Insert the MicroSD card into the SD slot on the Pi
 4. Power up the Pi and check its connectivity to the network using ``` ip -c a ```
 5. Check SSH
 6. Refer to [Sim7600setup](https://github.com/Beamlink/CellularNetworkTester/blob/main/sim7600setup).

-After testing the connectivity, connect sim7600x onto the Raspberry Pi, use this [reference image](https://forums.raspberrypi.com/viewtopic.php?t=323177).
+After testing the connectivity, connect the sim7600x to the Raspberry Pi, using this [reference image](https://forums.raspberrypi.com/viewtopic.php?t=323177).

 ## Implementation and Configuration